Tim Tadlock embarks on his seventh season as the head coach at Texas Tech after his program earned its third College World Series appearance in 2018.

 A three-time National Coach of the Year, Tadlock was named head coach of his alma mater on June 8, 2012, becoming the ninth head coach in program history.
-Tadlock will enter his 24th year in collegiate baseball in 2016.
-He owns a collegiate career record of 537-202 in 12 years as a head coach with nine seasons at Grayson County College (435-127) and three at Texas Tech (102-75).
+Tadlock will enter his 27th year in collegiate baseball in 2019.
+He owns a collegiate career record of 674-259 in 15 years as a head coach with nine seasons at Grayson County College (435-127) and six at Texas Tech (239-132).

 Gardner, who began his collegiate playing career for Tim Tadlock at Grayson County College in 2005, came to Tech following two seasons as pitching coach at Lubbock Christian University (2012-13).
 He previously spent three seasons as a graduate assistant coach (2009) and volunteer assistant coach (2010-11) at his alma mater, Oklahoma State.

 Director of Operations

 Joe Hughes enters his seventh season as the director of baseball operations at Texas Tech in 2019.
 Hughes was named director of operations with the Red Raiders on July 17, 2012.